hazrac/vagrant-dash/README.md

 ## Known Issues
 Normally this Vagrant config has quite a few VMs, I've slimmed it down to this one as it was the most useful.
 Since moving it from a private repo to a public one a few things have broken, which I intent to fix shortly.
 Notably:
--the /opt/graphite/storage/graphite.db file will at times come up with the wrong permissions (root:root vs. www-data:www-data)
+*  The /opt/graphite/storage/graphite.db file will at times come up with the wrong permissions (root:root vs. www-data:www-data)
--The initial boot time, with puppet runs, is close to 20 minutes! (it was near 3)
+*  The initial boot time, with puppet runs, is close to 20 minutes! (it was near 3)

 If you insist on using this before I fix these problems you can start the VM and then go to the VM's IP in your web browser, which will bring up the graphite dashboard.
 If you click on a broken graph it will tell you what the issue is.

 ## TODO

-*-Need to cleanup graphite.pp and clean-up the dependancies in that file *-Place packages within the modules so that network connectivity isn't needed *-Create a script to update those packages on the host machine if wanted *-Add Gdash to the install
+*  -Need to cleanup graphite.pp and clean-up the dependancies in that file
+*  -Place packages within the modules so that network connectivity isn't needed
+  *  -Create a script to update those packages on the host machine if wanted
+*  -Add Gdash to the install
-*-Add Tasseo as well
+*  -Add Tasseo as well
-*-Lots more
+*  -Lots more